Val Chmerkovskiy Gushes Over Pregnant Wife Jenna's 'DWTS' Support

 "I think we feel good.
 I don't know, happy to be here, obviously...
 I have a really great teacher and partner," Gabby gushes to ET of working with Val.

-"I’m excited to be part of this show, you know?
-I've been on this show for 12 years now and I’m excited to have a partner and that gives me a chance to dance and gives me a chance to go all the way," Val adds of Gabby.
-"And I really believe in this partnership.
+Val adds, "I’m excited to be part of this show, you know?
+I've been on this show for 12 years now and I’m excited to have a partner and that gives me a chance to dance and gives me a chance to go all the way.
+I really believe in this partnership.
 I’m grateful for her work ethic, her attitude, and her fan base."

 "Mostly the fan base," Gabby jokes.